Ontario Liberal Party: History

+Following Ontario's first ministry post Confederation (a predominately Conservative ministry led by a Liberal being opposed by the majority of the Liberals in the first legislative assembly), the Ontario Liberals went through an extended period of dominance, governing the province for 34 of the 50 years between Confederation and World War I. Sir Oliver Mowat,one of the Fathers of Confederation, led the party and the province for 24 of those years, and remains the province's longest-serving premier (and the third longest of any first minister in Canada).

+It however spent much of the following century in the wilderness.
+Bitter internal division ended a nine-year Liberal government in 1943 and produced the province's shortest-serving premier to date in Harry Nixon.
+Follow four decades in opposition, David Peterson with the support of the NDP ended 42 consecutive years of Progressive Conservative rules in 1985, and led the province for five years.
+After the turn of the millennium, Dalton McGuinty led the party back to government in 2003.
+Kathleen Wynne, a minister in the McGuinty ministry, won the party's leadership in 2013, becoming the first woman to serve as Premier of Ontario, and the first openly gay person to serve as first minister anywhere in Canada.
+She led the party to its most recent victory in 2014, before leading it to its historic defeat in 2018.

 Origins

 The Liberal Party of Ontario is descended from the Reform Party of Robert Baldwin and William Lyon Mackenzie, who argued for responsible government in the 1830s and 1840s against the conservative patrician rule of the Family Compact.

 The modern Liberals were founded by George Brown, who sought to rebuild the Reform Party after its collapse in 1854.
 In 1857, Brown brought together the Reformers and the radical "Clear Grits" of southwestern Ontario to create a new party in Upper Canada with a platform of democratic reform and annexation of the north-west.
-The party adopted a position in favour of uniting Upper and Lower Canada into the United Province of Canada, a concept that eventually led to Canadian confederation.
+The party adopted a position in favour of uniting Britain's North American colonies, a concept that led to Canadian Confederation.

 Confederation

 After 1867, Edward Blake became leader of the Ontario Liberal Party.
 The party sat in opposition to the Conservative government led by John Sandfield Macdonald.
 Blake's Liberals defeated the Tories in 1871, but Blake left Queen's Park for Ottawa the next year, leaving the provincial Liberals in the hands of Oliver Mowat.
 Mowat served as Premier of Ontario until 1896.

-While the Tories became a narrow, sectarian Protestant party with a base in the Orange Order, the Liberals under Mowat attempted to bring together Catholics and Protestants, rural and urban interests under moderate, pragmatic leadership.
+While the Tories became a narrow, sectarian Protestant party with a base in the Orange Order, the Liberals under Mowat attempted to bring together Catholics and Protestants, rural and urban interests under moderate, religiously liberal leadership.